-Both SIP header and digit collectors are referenced in RESTful collectors.
-Upon successful querying of the database, IVR handling is then processed.
+The RESTful collector references both the SIP header and digit collectors.
+With a successful querying of the database, IVR handling is then processed.
 For more information, see Configure IVR handling on page 14.

-The IVR RESTful interface can be configured to use HTTPS and authentication credentials to send the request.
-The RESTful interface supports HTTP versions 1.0 and 1.1, GET and POST request methods.
-The service uses either password-based or OAUTH authentication in order to send the requests.
+You can configure the IVR RESTful interface to use HTTPS and authentication credentials to send the request.
+The RESTful interface supports HTTP versions 1.0 and 1.1, as well as GET and POST request methods.
+To send requests, the service uses either password-based or OAUTH authentication.

-Fields can be defined in order to retrieve the appropriate data for successful call routing.
+You can define fields to retrieve the appropriate data for successful call routing.
 A standard format for these fields is XPath, an XML syntax that uses specific path expressions to select fields in an XML document for successful customer retrieval and identification.
 For more information, see Configure the RESTful collector on page 12.